 14. When do I receive feed-back on my application?

-If your application is found eligible, you will receive feed-back by mid-October 2019 (after the first assessment round).
+If your application is found eligible, you will receive feed-back within two weeks after the submission deadline (after the first assessment round).

 If you are rejected, you will receive an assessment summary report, based on the evaluation criteria and summarising the findings of the supervisors and the reasons behind their decision.